Balad (political party): 2000s

 In the 2006 elections Balad won three seats, which were taken by Bishara, Taha, and Zahalka.
 However, more controversy was to come when, after the 2006 Lebanon War, all three visited Syria and Lebanon in September 2006 and expressed solidarity for Hezbollah in its fight against Israel.
 Particularly strong statements were made by Bishara.
 They returned to Israel on 16 September, saying they planned to return to Syria again "if necessary".
 A police investigation was launched into their activities in enemy territories.

 Following this, Bishara was charged anew with supporting terrorism against Israelis, to which was added the charge of treason and various other criminal charges including receiving large sums of money from a foreign agent in return for his services, and money laundering.
 Although he promised to return from a few days' trip abroad to continue questioning by the authorities, after several weeks in other Arab states he instead resigned from the Knesset at the Israeli Embassy in Cairo on 22 April 2007.
 Bishara denied the charges but did not return to Israel to face court proceedings.
 He was said to be "considering staying abroad because he feared a long term jail sentence and an end to his political career".
 Bishara was replaced in the Knesset by Said Nafa.
 Abroad, Bishara actively promoted political charges of "apartheid" against Israel in various Arab and Western venues, travelling widely.
 Nevertheless, he continued to accept Israeli pension payments made to former Knesset members for nearly four years, until, in February 2011, the Knesset passed a bill revoking pensions for lawmakers who have evaded an investigation or trial for serious offenses.

-On 12 January 2009, Balad was disqualified from the 2009 Israeli elections by the Central Elections Committee by a vote of 26 to 3, with one abstention.
+On 12 January 2009 Balad was disqualified from the 2009 Israeli elections by the Central Elections Committee by a vote of 26 to 3, with one abstention.
 It was disqualified on grounds that it does not recognize the State of Israel and calls for armed conflict against it.
 Zahalka argued that the decision was related to Operation Cast Lead, and said that he is not surprised by it "because the vote was taken for political motives due to the war atmosphere. ...
 The committee members sought to increase their popularity at our expense on the backdrop of the elections."
 On 19 January Attorney General Menachem Mazuz, said that he saw no grounds to prevent the Balad from taking part in the election, and noted that the decision was based on "flimsy evidence".
-On 21 January the Supreme Court of Israel overturned the Committee's decision by a majority of eight to one.
+On 21 January the Supreme Court of Israel overturned the committee's decision by a majority of eight to one.
 Zahalka said: "Balad stands by its platform.
 The court's decision is a victory to the Arab public and to anyone who seeks democracy. ...
 We call on everyone to back the notion of 'a people state' and a life of equality bar discrimination."
-Balad maintained its three seats in the Knesset after the 2009 elections.
+Balad maintained its three seats in the Knesset in 2009 elections.